 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where johillerite typically forms.
+Look in fumarolic deposits country, the host setting where johillerite typically forms.
 If you start seeing tenorite, hematite, paratacamite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.